Holy Resurrection Cathedral – beautiful Tokyo architecture

 If architecture and churches interest you, Holy Resurrection Cathedral is a great place!
 You can enter the building for a small fee, provided no religious services are scheduled.
 Unfortunately, photography is forbidden inside.

 One last thing.
 St. Nicholas Kasatkin passed away in Tokyo.
-You can see his grave at Yanaka Cemetery.
+His grave is at Yanaka Cemetery.